Harold Wilson’s former press secretary Joe Haines dies aged 97

 A Labour Party spokesman said: “It is with great sadness that we announce that Joe Haines, who served as press secretary to Harold Wilson, died today at his home in Tunbridge Wells, Kent.

-“Joe, who was 97, had two spells as press secretary to the former Labour prime minister in the late 60s and mid-70s, becoming one of his most trusted advisors.”
+“Joe, who was 97, had two spells as press secretary to the former Labour prime minister in the late ’60s and mid-70s, becoming one of his most trusted advisers.”

 Mr Haines said in an interview with The Times that he was told of the “love match” by both Mr Wilson and Ms Hewlett-Davies, who was some 22 years the prime minister’s junior.